Our research aims and ambitions are:

 The impact achieved by the School reflects the wide range of staff research interests, and the types of impact achieved include influencing public policy, enhancing professional standards and training, stimulating public and professional debate, and guiding political parties.

-Non-academic user groups of our research include:
+In recent years, non-academic user groups of our research include:

 We offer a wide-range of research degrees, both campus based and by distance learning, and a vibrant postgraduate research (PGR) student culture.